tdhopper/c.tdhopper.com/content/post/bandits.md

 ---
-title: "Bandit Algorithms for Website Optimization"
+title: Bandit Algorithms for Website Optimization
 date: 2013-01-29
+description: "I had the honor of being a technical reviewer for John Myles White's outstanding book, \"Bandit Algorithms for Website Optimization:
+  Developing, Deploying, and Debugging.\" "
+tags:
+  - math
 categories:
   - Personal Update
-tags:
-    - math
+image: /images/bandit.png
 ---

 I had the honor of being a technical reviewer for John Myles White's outstanding book, "Bandit Algorithms for Website Optimization: Developing, Deploying, and Debugging."
 I strongly suggest it to anyone curious about the subject.
 This book is an excellent start to understanding the field and provides practical advice on applying these algorithms effectively.